Research Overview

 Surfactants are used daily in an extremely diverse array of applications, ranging from food and cosmetics to oil recovery and organic synthesis.
 However, current models of these molecules are extremely reductive and little is known about how interactions between surfactants and their solution environment gives rise to well-characterized bulk behaviors.
 This forces researchers to use trial-and-error methods to find the compound best-suited for a given application.
 Furthermore, highly heterogeneous blends of detergents are commonly used in industrial applications.
 We combine advanced spectroscopic techniques, molecular dynamics simulations, and synthetic labeling protocols to observe the surfactant environment as a function of solution composition and detergent heterogeneity to begin to understand the connection between molecular interactions and useful properties.

 Biological membranes are highly heterogeneous, containing thousands of lipid species and crowded by hundreds of different proteins.
 However, to date most biophysical studies are carried out on model bilayers containing a single lipid species.
 The interplay between interfacial environments, lipid-lipid interactions, local water structure and dynamics is not understood, particularly, for multi-component membranes.
-Our group uses 2D IR spectroscopy, isotope labels on the lipid ester carbonyls, and molecular dynamics simulations (in collaboration with Prof. Ron Elber) to investigate the local water dynamics (H-bond lifetimes) in heterogeneous membranes.
+Our group uses 2D IR spectroscopy, isotope labels on the lipid ester carbonyls, and molecular dynamics simulations (in collaboration with Prof. Eric Senning and Prof. Ron Elber) to investigate the local water dynamics (H-bond lifetimes) in heterogeneous membranes.
 Our experiments are aimed at measuring how membrane composition affects interfacial water environments.
-Initial studies on this project have shown that ions can significantly slow down the interfacial water dynamics in the presence of negatively-charged lipids.
-We have also shown that Calcium ions tend to induce clustering in phosphatidylserine lipids.
+Initial studies on this project have shown that ions can significantly slow down the interfacial water dynamics.

 Ultrafast 2D IR spectroscopy